Paul A. Bartell

 - The influence of biological clocks in timing reproduction has been established, yet the proximal mechanisms by which they do so have remained elusive.
 Our work attempts to identify the signals that the biological clock transmits, amplifies or gates in initiating reproductive development and in maintaining reproductive viability.

-- 2007 to Present: Assistant Professor, Department of Poultry Science, The Pennsylvania State University, University Park, PA
+- 2007 to 2012: Assistant Professor, Department of Poultry Science, The Pennsylvania State University, University Park, PA

 - 2005 to 2007: Assistant Research Professor, Department of Biology, Texas A&M University (Mentor: Dr. Vincent Cassone)